-Up to 31 of these LAN Boards can be implemented independently from each other in the Base System 7001RC on a modular basis.
+Up to 31 of these LAN Boards can be implemented independently from each other in the Base System 7001RC on a modular basis (depending on the system configuration).

-Due to its hot-plug capability, the Board can be removed from and re-connected to the running 7001RC system at any time and at any point, without affecting the function of other system boards.
+Due to its hot-plug capability, the Board 7271RC/7272RC can be removed from and reconnected to the running 7001RC system at any time and at any point, without affecting the function of other system boards.

-A variety of management and monitoring functions are available (e.g. SNMP traps, email notification, Syslog messages).
+A variety of management and monitoring functions are available (e.g. SNMP traps, E-mail notification, Syslog messages).